arvados/rnaseq-cwl-training/_episodes/01-introduction.md

 - "What is CWL?"
 - "What is the goal of this training?"
 objectives:
-- "Understand how the training will be motivated by an example analysis."
+- "Gain a high level understanding of the example analysis."
 keypoints:
 - "Common Workflow Language is a standard for describing data analysis workflows"
 - "We will use an bioinformatics RNA-seq analysis as an example workflow, but does not require in-depth knowledge of biology."